appsmithorg/appsmith-docs/website/docs/reference/datasources/rest-api.md

 # REST API

-This page gives information to connect Appsmith to a REST API and to read and write data in your applications.
+This page describes how to connect your application to a REST API and use queries to read and write data in your applications.

 Use this datasource to create a single query for an API that doesn't need complex authentication settings.
 If you plan to create multiple queries for the same API, you may want to use an [Authenticated API](/reference/datasources/rest-api) datasource.
 Every query created from an Authenticated API datasource shares configuration (root URL, authentication, headers, and so on) to avoid re-entering details.

-## Connect REST API

 ## Query REST API